Copy Number Variation Analysis Pipeline

 The Copy Number Liftover Workflow uses the TCGA level 2 tangent.copynumber files described above.
 These files were generated by first normalizing array intensity values, estimating raw copy number, and performing tangent normalization, which subtracts variation that is found in a set of normal samples.
 Original array intensity values (TCGA level 1) are available in the GDC Legacy Archive under the "Data Format: CEL" and "Platform: Affymetrix SNP 6.0" filters.

 The Copy Number Liftover Workflow performs CBS analysis using the DNACopy R-package to process tangent normalized data into Copy Number Segment files, which associate contiguous chromosome regions with log2 ratio segment means in a tab-delimited format.
 The number of probes with intensity values associated with each chromosome region is also reported (probes with no intensity values are not included in this count).
 During copy number segmentation probe sets from Pseudo-Autosomal Regions (PARs) were removed from males and Y chromosome segments were removed from females.

-Masked copy number segments are generated with the same method except that a filtering step is performed that removes Y chromosome and probe sets that were previously indicated to have frequent germline copy-number variation.
+Masked copy number segments are generated using the same method except that a filtering step is performed that removes the Y chromosome and probe sets that were previously indicated to be associated with frequent germline copy-number variation.

 |Input||Submitted Tangent Copy Number||TXT|

 |Output||Copy Number Segment or Masked Copy Number Segment||TXT|